Oda Nobutada: As Nobunaga's successor

-In May 1575, at the battle of Nagashino and started his career as the supreme commander of the attack on Iwamura Castle (Siege of Iwamura Castle).
+In May 1575, at the Battle of Nagashino and started his career as the supreme commander of the siege of Iwamura Castle.
 He repelled the Takeda army that had attacked the Oda army at night and defeated more than 1,100, and defeated Takeda clan commander Akiyama Nobutomo to open Iwamura Castle.
 After that, even in a series of battles with Takeda clan, he would make a big name for himself.

 On November 28, 1576, Nobunaga handed over the Oda clan's lord, eastern Mino, and part of Owari Province, and was entrusted with its control.
 In addition, the younger brother of Nohime, Saito Toshiharu, became an aide (chief vassal) to Nobutada.
-In the same year, he was placed under the fifth rank (正五位), and he was appointed to Dewasuke (出羽介) and then Akita Josuke(秋田城介), aiming to become a shogun.
+In the same year, he was placed under the fifth rank, and he was appointed to Dewasuke (出羽介) and then Akita Josuke, aiming to become a shogun.
 Since Yoshiaki Ashikaga was still a shogun, which ordinarily means a general in Bingo Province even under the Oda administration, the Oda clan had no choice but to become a shogun.
 It is also said that this official position was meaningful in opposition to the Uesugi family, who was also the guardian of Echigo.